benmccormick/benmccormick.github.io/src/pages/posts/drafts/old-drafts/lodash/whylodash.md

+---
+title: "Lodash WIP"
+date: "2018/09/17"
+layout: "post"
+path: "/2018/09/17/lodash-wip/"
+description: "Lodash wip"
+keywords: ""
+category: "software-productivity"
+topics: []
+key: "lodash-1"
+isDraft: true
+readNext: "feedback-loops,ten-things-js,react-confessions"
+---
 # Diving Into lodash

 For the next few weeks, I'm going to be writing about one of my favorite libraries, [lodash][lodash].  lodash is a utility library, a collection of helpful functions for common small operations.
 Over the following posts, I'm going to be walking through the whole API of lodash v4, and hopefully giving some new ideas on how each part might be useful to you.
 Before that starts though, a quick word on why utility libraries in general and lodash in particular are a good idea.

 #### Utility libraries can provide better developer ergonomics

 Many of the functions that lodash provide have some equivalent in the JavaScript base language.
 For instance `_.filter`, `_.map`, and `_.forEach` may seem redundant due to the widely supported `Array.prototype.filter`, `Array.prototype.map` and `Array.prototype.forEach`.
 And its east to ask why lodash has `_.parseInt` when JavaScript provides a native `parseInt`.
 In general redundancies like this in lodash are for 1 of 3 reasons: compatibility (covered below), better ergonomics for common use cases, or to overcome usability problems in the native API.

 `_.filter` and its compatriots are a good example of improving the experience of using a native API for common use cases.
 Let's say we have a list of movies that we want to allow the user to filter by release year.
 The movie data looks something like this: